It's official, these are the 9 best volumising mascaras for thicker and fuller-looking lashes

 RRP: £21

-We found that the formula is the perfect balance of not too wet, not too dry, plus it's very buildable, lending itself well to both everyday wear and elevated evening looks.
+One of the best Rare Beauty products overall, we found that the Perfect Strokes formula is the perfect balance of not too wet, not too dry, plus it's very buildable, lending itself well to both everyday wear and elevated evening looks.

 We also loved the design of the wand and how the multi-length brush catches lashes of all lengths, ensuring that they are separated, lengthened and defined.
 We'd say it's a strong contender for one of the best lengthening mascaras, too.

-Reasons to buy: Lengthening and volumising, castor oil nourishes lashes
+Pros: Lengthening and volumising; castor oil nourishes lashes

-Reasons to avoid: Can clumpas formula nears its end, packaging is easily marked
+Cons: Can clump as formula nears its end; packaging is easily marked

 RRP: £31

-The narrow, tapered brush of Bobbi Brown's Smokey Eye Mascara is the perfect size to wiggle into the root of your lashes to extend length, as well as separate and add volume – which is great if you don't have lots and lots of natural lashes.
+The narrow and tapered brush of Smokey Eye Mascara is the perfect size to wiggle into the root of your lashes to extend length, as well as separate and add volume – which is great if you don't have lots of natural lashes to work with.

-Meanwhile, the formula's Kohl pigments gave our lashes a pitch-black look that makes this mascara, as its name suggests, a perfect pairing for a classic smokey eye.
+The formula's Kohl pigments also gave our lashes a pitch-black look that makes this mascara, as its name suggests, a perfect pairing for a classic smokey eye.
 One of our testers with oily skin did find it printed above the lids a little on occasion, but setting the area with translucent powder was an easy fix for this.
+Overall, it creates a nice touch of volume that's not too over the top.

-Reasons to avoid: May smudge on oily skin, quite pricey
+Cons: May smudge on oily skin; quite pricey

-We were so impressed by the buildability of this Beauty Pie formula and how much product saturated the brush after one dip into the tube.
+We were so impressed by both how buildable this Beauty Pie formula is and how much product saturated the brush after just one dip in the tube.
 In fact, for some preferences, the amount that coats the brush would be plenty for everyday wear.

 This mascara was also very easy to distribute it onto the lashes evenly and layer up without even a hint of clumping – the polar opposite of some of the volumising mascaras that didn't make the cut.
 We also love that it comes in both black and brown options.